Analyzing Operating Mode Options for Helical Antennas

 By modeling a two-arm helical antenna, you can effectively analyze the normal and axial operating modes, which can help you improve antenna designs for terrestrial and extraterrestrial applications.

 Want to try modeling a helical antenna?
 Get started by clicking the button below.
-This button takes you to the Application Gallery, where you can use your COMSOL Access account to download the MPH-file (with a valid software license).

 To learn more about antenna modeling, check out these blog posts:

 - Structural & Acoustics

 - Today in Science